laymonage/slides-student-maintainer/slides.md

 I think that rings true for many people in open source.

-One of the ways to do bring more people and get them to stay, from my experience, is to make sure your community see the value of mentorship.
+One of the ways to bring more people and get them to stay, from my experience, is to make sure your community see the value of mentorship.
 Celebrate the successes, learn from the mistakes, and share what you've learned and achieved with the wider community.
 -->

 ---